 Abbott signs bill requesting study on I-27 expansion

-The comprehensive study will consider whether I-27 can be extended from the northern Panhandle to Laredo.
+The bill passed the House and Senate in May before Abbott signed it June 10, the Lubbock Avalanche-Journal reported.

-The Lubbock Avalanche-Journal reports that the bill sponsored by much of the West Texas delegation passed the House and Senate in May.
-Abbott signed it June 10.
+The study is expected to consider the costs and the logistical matters associated with extending the four-lane highway.
+According to the bill, the DOT will establish a Ports-to-Plains Advisory Committee comprised of mayors and county judges along the route to assist with the study.

-The bill says the department will establish a Ports-to-Plains Advisory Committee comprising mayors and county judges along the route to assist with the study.
+In the late 1990s, the DOT conducted an I-27 expansion feasibility study that estimated that the cost of such a project would outweigh the benefits.
+It didn't find a high demand for a north-to-south interstate in West Texas.

-A feasibility study conducted in the 1990s indicated the cost of such a project would outweigh the benefits.
-Ports-to-Plains Alliance President Michael Reeves says population expansion since then means the need now exists.
+But Michael Reeves, who heads the Ports-to-Plains Alliance, said there is a need now.

 Comments